Anniepoo/identity/README.md

 maintainer (Anniepoo on github, anne@swi-prolog.org by email) before implementing such so we can maintain some uniformity.

-And forking and hacking on this or just stealing parts are valid.
+And never-to-return forking and hacking on this or just stealing parts are valid.

 ## Version